-1-Sentence-Summary: The Total Money Makeover shows you that you’re not as financially secure as you thing, that it’s time to stop accepting debt as normal and gives you a seven step plan to start paying off your debt and build the financial fitness we all want.
+1-Sentence-Summary: The Total Money Makeover shows you that you’re not as financially secure as you think, that it’s time to stop accepting debt as normal and gives you a seven step plan to start paying off your debt and build the financial fitness we all want.

 Read in: 4 minutes

 There are tons of books out there that supposedly teach you how to become a millionaire.
 While some of this advice works, and some doesn’t, most of us dream about making millions when our bank account balance isn’t even at zero yet – it’s negative.

 I hate to be the one to say it, but chances are you’re being irresponsible about money, right now.
 I’ve been there.
 Growing up I never had to work a day in my life.
 I could always get what I want – most of the time, anyway – and if I just saved a bit of my birthday money, I could usually buy that new Xbox or laptop within a matter of months.